foxypool/docs/docs/proof-of-spacetime/foxy-gh-farmer/installing.md

      3. Run the binary, it will create a default `foxy-gh-farmer.yaml` in the current directory based on your current chia `config.yaml` if available.

         !!! note
-            If you never set up chia before in this machine you will need to import your 24 word mnemonic using `./foxy-gh-farmer keys add` and ensure the `config.yaml` in `<USER_HOME>/.foxy-gh-farmer/mainnet/config/` includes your PlotNFT in the pool list.
+            If you never set up chia before on this machine you will need to import your 24 word mnemonic using `./foxy-gh-farmer keys add` and ensure the `config.yaml` in `<USER_HOME>/.foxy-gh-farmer/mainnet/config/` includes your PlotNFT in the pool list.
 This can be achieved by manually copying it from another `config.yaml` or running `./foxy-gh-farmer join-pool`.

      4. Edit the `foxy-gh-farmer.yaml` to your liking and restart foxy-gh-farmer
      5. Profit!